-Retirement accounts are different.
-Depending on the type of retirement account you hold, you won’t pay any taxes on your gains until you withdrawal the money potentially decades from now.
-That’s a lot of extra money—all thanks to IRS.
+Depending on the type of retirement account you hold, you won’t pay any taxes on your gains until you withdraw the money, potentially decades in the future.
+That’s a lot more in your account for now.

-But history has proven that if there’s a loophole, people will find it and take advantage of it.
-Because of that, the IRS puts rules on these tax advantaged retirement plans to close the loopholes.
+But history has proven that people will find it and take advantage of it if there's a loophole.
+The IRS puts rules on these tax-advantaged retirement plans to close those loopholes.

-If you have a 401(k) you have a qualified plan.
-Qualified plans fall under a set of laws that come from the Employee Retirement Income Security Act, better known as ERISA in the industry.
+If you have a 401(k), you have a qualified plan.
+Qualified plans fall under a set of laws that come from the Employee Retirement Income Security Act (ERISA).
 Employers like qualified plans because they get a tax break for any contributions they make for their employees.
 Your company may contribute a certain percentage of your income to your 401(k) as part of your benefit package.
-One of the reasons they make those contributions is for the tax break they receive.
+One of the reasons it makes those contributions is for the tax break it receives.

-As an employee, you receive those benefits that we looked at above.
-When you make a contribution to a non-Roth 401(k) or IRA, your employer makes those deposits on your behalf without taking out taxes.
-This is called a pre-tax contribution.
-You also don’t pay taxes on the investment gains from the account until you make the withdrawals later in life.
+When you make a contribution to a non-Roth 401(k) or an IRA, your employer makes those deposits on your behalf without taking out any taxes.
+This is called a "pre-tax contribution."
+You don’t pay taxes on the investment gains from the account, either, until you make the withdrawals later in life.

-Employees fall under the rules that you probably know about.
-You can only deposit so much into these accounts each year––$18,500 for 401(k)s annually as of 2018, for example.
+Employees can only deposit so much into these accounts each year: $20,500 for 401(k)s annually as of 2022.
 Other retirement accounts have different maximums and offer added benefits for people closer to retirement.

-Non-qualified plans are still part of your retirement package but don’t come with all of the same rules as qualified plans.
-The good news is that these plans often still allow employees to defer taxes until retirement but they aren’t deductible to the employer and the employee has to pay taxes on the contributions right away.
-Non-qualified plans are often extra perks offered to higher level employees only so there’s no rule that everybody must have the option to contribute.
+Non-qualified plans are still part of your retirement package, but they don’t come with all the same rules as qualified plans.
+The good news is that these plans often still allow employees to defer taxes until retirement, but they aren’t deductible to the employer.
+And the employee sometimes has to pay taxes on the contributions right away.
+Non-qualified plans are often extra perks offered to higher level employees only, so there’s no rule that everybody must have the option to contribute.

 Non-qualified plans don’t have a maximum contribution amount.
-Employees and employers can contribute as much as they would like.
-In fact, one of the reasons for non-qualified plans is because highly paid employees might have lower maximum contribution limits in their company retirement plan because of IRS rules surrounding “highly compensated employees.”
+Employees and employers can contribute as much as they like.
+One of the reasons for non-qualified plans is that highly paid employees might have lower maximum contribution limits in their company retirement plan because of IRS rules about “highly compensated employees.”
 Non-qualified plans allow higher paid employees to save enough to retire and live a similar lifestyle as they currently enjoy.